What you can expect from this article...

 Ski-Doo – try out a Ski Mobile!

-This was brilliant fun.
+This was brilliant fun and one of my favourite Borovets activities.
 I’ve wanted to try out a ski mobile since a friend recently visited Iceland and told me how fun it was!
 For 60 lev you can fly through the forests on the back of a ski mobile as part of a small group for about an hour.

 Horse riding in Borovets